huangc/WGvarSNP/README.md

-# Finding whole genome (WG) SNPs and INDELs with NGS reads
+# Finding whole genome SNPs and short INDELs with NGS reads
 Contributed by Chun-Yuan Huang, 2/10/2016

 ## Aims: